-A one-day event for everyone who knows that happy, healthy and honest relationships don’t have to be monogamous, Polyday combines a day of discussions, evening entertainment and social space to give you a chance to meet like-minded people, to build our community and to celebrate its diversity.
+A one-day event for everyone who knows that happy, healthy and honest relationships don’t have to be monogamous, Polyday combines a day of discussions and social space to give you a chance to meet like-minded people, to build our community and to celebrate its diversity.

 At Polyday you’ll meet a wide variety of people who all have different answers to a range of different questions, but who all want to explore the possibilities for happy, healthy and honest non-monogamous relationships.

 Polyday is a non-profit event run by volunteers.

 We are in the process of putting together the programme of Polyday 2017 and would very much like to hear from people that want to facilitate workshops on key topics around non-monogamy and polyamory.

 Is that you?
 Please fill out this form.